evanharmon/in-mono/headspace/aws/aws-route53-hosted-zone-subdomain.md

 ## Features
 creating a new, separate hosted zone for a subdomain in route53
+- this works cross-account

+## Limitations
+- this is more work than a route53 delegated set (which only work within an account)

-## new hosted zone for subdomain with managed domain
+## New hosted zone for subdomain with managed domain
 1. create a separate, new hosted zone
 - subdomain like `me.mydomain.com`
 - immediately set a lower TTL like 1 hour on auto-generated NS